 Purchasing Guidelines to remember when using your credit card

 - The credit card program is intended for Vassar College business.
 Card holders may not use their Vassar credit card for personal expenses.
 If a card holder accidentally uses their Vassar credit card for personal expenses, they should alert their manager and contact the Purchasing Department on how to reimburse the College for the expense.
-Documentation of reimbursement should be retained with the credit card statement.
+Documentation of reimbursement should attached to the transaction in Workday.

 - A credit card is issued in the card holder’s name and is the responsibility of the card holder.
 In general, cards should not be shared with others.
 A normal exception to this would be an assistant making travel arrangements for the card holder.
 However, card holders may make purchases for other Vassar employees using their College credit card.
 The card holder needs to retain the receipt(s) for the purchase and include it in the review with their manager like any other purchase.

 - Vassar is exempt from New York State sales taxes as a non-profit organization.
 When making purchases in New York State, the card holder should inform the vendor that Vassar is tax exempt and request sales tax to be removed from the bill.
 Vassar’s New York tax exempt ID appears under the card holder’s name on the credit card and can be recorded by the merchant for their documentation.
 By taking advantage of the College’s exempt status and not paying sales taxes, Vassar is able to maximize the College’s purchasing power.

 - Credit cards are a convenient way to pay for travel and entertainment expenses.
 Please review and make sure you understand the guidelines in the Travel and Entertainment Policy prior to making travel and entertainment purchases on your card.